MateiMihaiG/simple-react-password-generator/README.md

 You need to have **NodeJS** installed on your machine.

+## :exclamation: Changelog

+- 20.06.2025 - Added instructions on how to clone and test this generator.
+- 21.06.2025 - Added tooltips on each option.

+## :white_check_mark: To do list

+- Dark/light theme
+- Export all recent passwords as CSV
+- Show generation date/time for each recent password
+- Allow custom validation rules (e.g. must start with a letter, must contain at least 2 symbols, etc)

 ## ⚠️ Disclaimer

 Since this is my first project with these technologies, you might find some mistakes or things that could be improved.